wdoironlarue1/mazes/README.md

 ### Possible Improvements

 * Add unit tests
-* Make the visuals a buit better
+* Make the visuals a bit better
 * Add more algorithms for creation of the maze
 * Add "step" functionality to the longest path part